Mayavi: Rāju and Rādha (രാജുവും രാധയും)

-Küttoosen (കുട്ടുസൻ)
+Küttoosen (കുട്ടൂസൻ)

-One of Dāgini's companion a dark wizard who lives in a large hollowed out, dead tree trunk in the same forest.
-He serves as one of the main antagonists in the comic other than Dāgini.
+Dākini's husband and a dark wizard who lives in a large hollowed out, dead tree trunk in the same forest.
+He serves as one of the main antagonists in the comic other than Dākini.
 The storyline depicts Küttoosen as a bald old man in a blue robe whose sole purpose in life is to capture Māyāvi.
 He often goes out of his way to befriend beasts and other dark creatures (imps, wizards etc) in order to fulfill his aim.
 However, his clumsiness in handling matters related to magic, eventually leads him into trouble.
 His stupidity and stubbornness is a frequent source of humor in the comic.

-Dāgini
+Dākini (ഡാകിനി)

-Dāgini, a witch, appeared in the series well before Küttoosen, is a close aide of Küttoosen.
+Dākini, a witch, appeared in the series well before Küttoosen, is the wife of Küttoosen.
 However, despite being a witch, she is often shown to nag, ridicule and mock Küttoosen's wizardry as she thinks he will fail to capture Māyāvi.
 She is noted as much for her cowardice as for her noodle hair.

 Well into her old age, she teams up with Küttoosen with the aim of capturing Māyāvi.
 She and Küttoosen also never leave out a chance to catch Rāju and Rādha, who they know to be friends of Māyāvi.